-Electronic cigarettes are becoming a popular alternative to smoking, but there’s some confusion about whether they are actually legal and if so, whether they are subject to anti-smoking laws.
+Electronic cigarettes or ‘vapes’ are becoming a popular alternative to smoking, but there’s some confusion about whether they are actually legal and if so, whether they are subject to anti-smoking laws.

-The answer is not simple – lawmakers around the world are grappling with e-cigarettes, but Australia is one of the countries where confusion is particularly rife, because laws differ from state to state.
+The answer is not simple – lawmakers around the world are grappling with vaping, but Australia is one of the countries where confusion is particularly rife, because laws differ from state to state.

 Nicotine is a poison